zenn4200/quartz/content/_index.md

 For advance learners:
 - <a target="_blank" href="https://www.amazon.in/dp/9356404100?ref_=cm_sw_r_cp_ud_dp_JZA6ZQGCCAK04QCCD4XF&_encoding=UTF8&tag=journal06-21&linkCode=ur2&linkId=29d1b4940c4e451fb9eb664b1fdf07f5&camp=3638&creative=24630">**Modern MicroEconomics by A. Koutsoyiannis**</a>

-**Note that some of the recommended books are available as PDFs in the Economics Books section of this site.**
+**Note that some of the recommended books are available as PDFs in the E-Library section of this site.**